masives/sanity-to-wordpress/README.md

 # How the script works

-1. Download Wordpress media (images,thumbnails) as we need to include them to the new CMS.
+1. Download Wordpress media (images,thumbnails) as we will need to upload them to the new CMS.
 2. Download users
 3. Download categories
 4. Download blogposts that will:
-   1. Reference author
+   1. Reference the author
    2. Reference categories
    3. Have their content be written in [portable text](https://www.sanity.io/guides/introduction-to-portable-text)
-   4. Have images moved along
+   4. Have images carried over
-   5. Have additional fields (seo, dates) moved along
+   5. Have additional fields (seo, dates) carried over
 5. Save everything in ndjson file chunks to be consumed by sanity-cli

-Ndjson is split into chunks because sanity-cli will break if the resource is temporary unavailable.
-That way instead of retrying importing 300 documents + assets you do it only for current chunk.
+Ndjson is split into chunks because sanity-cli will break if the resource is temporarily unavailable.
+That way instead of retrying the import of 300 documents + assets, you do it only for the current chunk.

 # Important notes

-- script doesn't check if the file provide in Wordpress exists which will break Sanity import!
+- Be aware that the script doesn't check whether the file provided in Wordpress actually exists which can break the Sanity import.
 You have to add the url to  [missingImagesBlocklist.js](missingImagesBlocklist.js)
-- images are exported as enhancedImage which includes alt and caption
+- All images are exported as mainImage which includes alt and caption
-- you can see the reference to schema used in [schemas](./schemas) directory
-- errors are input into `resources.errors.log` file
+- All errors are input into `resources.errors.log` file

 # Acknowledgments